 Gather your data: Determine the data you need for training and testing your model based on the outcome you want to achieve.

 Prepare your data: Make sure your data is properly formatted and labeled.

 Creating dataset: Import the data for use by the ML model.

 Deploy and predict: Make your model available to use.

-This step involves addressing what you want to achieve and your desired outcome.
+This step is not a part of the standard machine learning workflow above but is critical to address what you want to achieve and your desired outcome.
 For this tutorial, we will be doing regression, which involves predicting a continuous value.